statbiophys/bnabs_prob/README.md

 Related IGoR models can be inferred on these sub-cohorts, by modifying the `cohort` parameter in the `config_igor.yaml ` file.

 The auxiliary script `script_lineages.py` can be used to infer lineages in annotated datasets.
-This file also contains RAxML commands used to reconstruct phylogenies and ancestral states in largest lineages, and functions to analyze phylogenies to quantify skewedness.
+This file also contains **RAxML** commands used to reconstruct phylogenies and ancestral states in largest lineages, and functions to analyze phylogenies to quantify skewedness.

 ---

 ### The `bnabs` section

-In this section, for each bnab are reported the heavy- and light-chain sequences, together with some key features (e.g. their neutralization potency), taken from the literature.
+This section includes bNAb heavy- and light-chain sequences together with some key features (e.g. their neutralization potency), which were received from the [CATNAP](http://hiv.lanl.gov/catnap) database.

 Though already annotated, they can be re-annotated through the command: